scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 See [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments) in the conda documentation for more.

 If you say "no" to not let the installer script modify your shell configuration, then you will have to manually find the path to the `conda` executable, which is in `~/mambaforge/bin/conda`.
+All of the above applies, but your shell might not be able to find `conda` or `python`.

 </details>

 ## Regular maintenance of the environment

 Now you're ready to go.
-Instructions online tell you how to install packages, like
+[Instructions online](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html) tell you how to install packages, like

 ```bash
 conda install name-of-package